 It’s almost impossible to convince an unseasoned casual tourist that traveling to Europe with nothing but carry on travel luggage is the best way to go.

-It's not even easy to persuade repeat European travelers that using only lightweight carry on luggage will make the difference in a mediocre trip - one that’s physically tiring and stamina draining – and a travel experience that’s flexible, unencumbered, and hassle free.
+It's even difficult to persuade repeat Europe travelers that using only lightweight carry on luggage will make the difference between a mediocre trip - one that’s physically tiring and stamina draining – and a travel experience that’s flexible, unencumbered, and hassle free.

 When you commit to traveling with only carry on travel luggage you build instant elasticity into your travel plan, your Europe experience, your travel itinerary, and the memories you create along the way.

-It gives you the freedom to maneuver through crowds, hop a train, change directions, and arrive a bit later at the airport.
+It gives you freedom to maneuver through crowds, change directions, hop a train, or arrive a bit later at the airport.

 It frees up your time.
-Time at the luggage carrousel, not waiting for your luggage to exit the plane.
+Time at the luggage carrousel, not having to wait for your luggage.

 Time from packing.
-And from re-packing.
-And trying to find what you’re looking for in all your stuff.
+And from re-packing, when trying to find what you’re looking for in all your stuff.

-Choosing to travel with only carry on travel luggage gives you more time on the road.
+When you choose to travel with only carry on travel luggage, you have more time on the road.

-You create time by saving time, as you quickly maneuver through train stations, airports, ferry ports, and on subways, busses, and trams.
+You create time by saving time, as you quickly move through train stations, airports, ferry ports, and on subways, busses, and trams.

 You and your carry on bag will zip through crowds of other tourists, when traveling in peak season Europe.